m8ttyB/m8ttyb.github.io/content/about/index.md

 As part of a professional growth arc, I’ve moved into Reliability Engineering to understand the roles, impact, and how this domain elevates an engineering organization.
 I am currently the Lead Site Reliability Engineer for Firstup, working on EKS deployed microservices that service millions of requests per day.
 I have a rich past working in Open Source; as a project maintainer and core contributor with IBM and Mozilla.

-Moments have filled me with joh:
+Moments have filled me with joy:

 * Firefox Interoperability Engineering Manager and the adventures therein.
 * Selenium project, Python bindings contributor.
 * Community manager and evangelist; maintained communities in North and South America, Canada, and Europe.
 Forever indebted to the Romanian and South African OSS communities <3